naonao0001777/naonao0001777/README.md

 Here are some ideas to get you started:
 -->
 - 🔭 I’m currently working on ...SCM(SRE?DevOps? or just be operator?...all..?)
-- 🌱 I’m currently learning ...PHP, Bootstrap, jQuery, React, TypeScript, Docker, CI/CD, DevOps ,SRE...and so on
+- 🌱 I’m currently learning ...PHP, jQuery, React, TypeScript, Bootstrap, Bulma, Docker, CI/CD, DevOps...and so on
 - ⚡ Fun fact: ...make a tools for help a project and my work:D

 <!--